 Check the odds with your bookmaker before placing a bet as fluctuations can occur.

 The horses listed above are the potential entrants in the 2017 Grand National.
-They are the ante-post selections from Betfair and no horse is guaranteed a run until the official entry deadline in January 2017.
-Ante-post terms and conditions apply until Betfair go ‘Non Runner No Bet’.
+They are the ante-post selections from Paddy Power and no horse is guaranteed a run until the official entry deadline in January 2017.
+Ante-post terms and conditions apply until Paddy Power go ‘Non Runner No Bet’.
 A maximum field of 40 runners is permitted

 We give each horse a rating based on how closely it matches the past trends and statistics of previous winners.